ChrisVN123/02476_mlops_exam/reports/README.md

 >
 > Answer:

---- A new memeber should first clone the repository and then make a virtual environment and install the packages from the requirements.txt file...  ---
+--- A new memeber should first clone the repository and then make a virtual environment to avoid conflicts with different setups.
+In the virtual environment the packages from the requirements.txt file should be installed.
+This makes sure each member uses the same versions of each library and framework, which was used to write the code, so the code should run smoothly.  ---

 ### Question 5